-Collin P. Baron is co-chair of Pullman & Comley’s Health Care Department.
+Collin P. Baron is a member of Pullman & Comley’s Health Care practice.

 Collin has been involved in a wide variety of corporate health care matters during his career at the firm.
 His involvement has encompassed virtually all areas of health care law and has included representation of individual and group physicians, dentists and other health care providers; federally qualified health centers; rehabilitation centers; nursing homes; and provider groups.
 Along with many other assignments and roles, Collin has served for more than 25 years as outside general counsel of two Connecticut acute care hospitals during his long career as a Health Care attorney.